AddedK/fastTyper/README.md

 ### The motivation behind FastTyper
 I've always been interested in writing my own little game where the user has to type quickly.
-Practicing in this ought to increase one's productivity.
+Faster typing speed could lead to improved productivity.

 I also wanted to refresh and strengthen my Java and testing skills.